hdriqi/piece-app/README.md

 Piece Interface
 ==================

-An incentivized protocol both for creators and supporters.
+The interface for Piece Protocol, An incentivized protocol both for creators and supporters.
+Piece Protocol is built on top of NEAR blockchain and Sia decentralized storage.

 [Try Piece on Sia](https://siasky.net/_AUBQQJF4mYSB2iqUx30ZA6U4iAMmezZDFeVMERZXXAXZQ)

 Video Demo